Most Dangerous Coding Errors from CWE (Common Weakness Enumeration)

 Email Address: <%= email %>

-Here a value read from an HTML form parameter is reflected in the client browser without having been encoded before output.
+Here, a value read from an HTML form parameter is reflected in the client browser without being encoded before output.

 CWE-89:Failure to Preserve SQL Query Structure